Mukosieiev/Haar-Cascade-Classifier/README.md

 pip3 install numpy
 ```
 ### Installation
- After the downloading the code, change the route to the classifier on your computer and run the application.
+Download the .py and .XML files and put them in the same directory.
+Change the route to the .XML classifier (line 20 inside .py file) on your computer and run the application.
 ## Dataset
 For any machine learning algorithm to work, you have to supply the dataset of the positive and negative images.
 ### Positive images